mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 ### Gathering results

 The final stage of our pipeline involves extracting and labeling binary data from the compiled libraries.
 Using CMake's configuring, building and installing features, we generated install folders containing compiled archive files (.a) for each target architecture.
-These archive files are collections of compiled binaries (object-files) in ELF format, providing functions utilities other programs can link to.
+These archive files are collections of compiled binaries (object-files) in \ac{ELF} format, providing functions and utilities other programs can link to.

 Using the GNU Binutils toolkit from our compiled toolchains, we employed the archiver (ar) to extract individual object files, objcopy to isolate code sections from these objects, and objdump to generate disassembly.
 This process yielded our core dataset of compiled code sections across all target architectures.

-For dataset labeling, we extracted the endianness and wordsize metadata directly from each architecture's ELF headers.
+For dataset labeling, we extracted the endianness and wordsize metadata directly from each architecture's \ac{ELF} headers.
 However, determining instruction width proved more challenging due to inconsistent documentation online across exotic architectures.
 We established a methodology by analyzing instruction patterns in the disassembly, using the hexidesimal mapping between instructions and assembly to infer the size of the instructions.
 The disassembly output is included in the dataset both for verification of our labeling and as an added utility for the use of BuildCross.

 ### Results